Legal Clauses Every Online Education Platform Must Include

 -

-Whether refunds apply upon termination
+Clarification on whether refunds apply upon account termination

 -